-To remove a cluster from the InnoDB ClusterSet, follow this procedure:
+To remove a cluster from the InnoDB ClusterSet, and dissolve the cluster, follow this procedure:

-1. Using MySQL Shell, connect to any member server in the primary cluster or in one of the replica clusters, using an InnoDB Cluster administrator account (created with cluster.setupAdminAccount()).
+- 1. Using MySQL Shell, connect to any member server in the primary cluster or in one of the replica clusters, using an InnoDB Cluster administrator account (created with cluster.setupAdminAccount()).
 You may also use the InnoDB Cluster server configuration account, which also has the required permissions.
 When the connection is established, get the ClusterSet object using dba.getClusterSet() or cluster.getClusterSet() command.
-It is important to use an InnoDB Cluster administrator account or server configuration account so that the default user account stored in the ClusterSet object has the correct permissions.
+It is important to use an InnoDB Cluster administrator account or server configuration account so that the default user account stored in the ClusterSet object has the correct permissions. - 2.
+Check the status of the whole deployment using AdminAPI's clusterSet.status() function in MySQL Shell.
 For example: